Bouvet-deler/AzureWorkshopForStudenter/Azure-function-Playlist/README.md

 3. Go to Dashboard, click on Create an app button and enter the following:
     - App Name: My App
     - App Description: This is my first Spotify app
-    - Website: The local host for your Azure function.
+    - Website: The url where your Azure function runs.
 Find it by running your Azure Funciton: Run -> Start Debugging.
 In the terminal you can find the correct URL
     - Redirect URI: Same as website
     - Which API/SDKs are you planning to use : Web API
 4. Save